zgosalvez/github-actions-flutter-workflows/.github/README.md

 Also known as CI, Continuous Integration runs Flutter static and dynamic tests on *every pull request* to `main` and `release/v*`, then the coverage report is stored as an artifact for reference.
 A comment is added to the pull request on every run as seen here, [#10 (comment)](https://github.com/zgosalvez/github-actions-flutter-workflows/pull/10#issuecomment-753592566).
 Modify the workflow to further process the code coverage file using [code quality](https://github.com/marketplace?type=actions) or [code review](https://github.com/marketplace?category=code-review&type=actions) actions.

+Testing is split into unit and widget tests.
+These are found in the `test/units` and `test/widgets` directories, respectively.
+The CI runs these in parallel to optimize for workflow throughput, especially on a large project with a considerable number of test cases.

 #### Continuous Delivery
 [![CDelivery](https://github.com/zgosalvez/github-actions-flutter-workflow/workflows/CDelivery/badge.svg)](https://github.com/zgosalvez/github-actions-flutter-workflow/actions?query=workflow%3ACDelivery)